-ATISA is a female led, family owned, entit based in the Tumbes area.
-North Peru, sir 1997.
-Specialized in breeding, production and distribution of premium shrimps, AT farms vannamei shrimps for both local a international markets and is recognised through its own brand called COOL!.
-AT is the first Peruvian company that obtain the GLOBALG.A.P.
-Aquaculture certificati in 2016.
+ATISA is a female led, family owned, entity based in the Tumbes area, North Peru, since 1997.
+Specialized in breeding, production and distribution of premium shrimps, ATISA farms vannamei shrimps for both local and international markets and is recognised through its own brand called COOL!.
+ATISA is the first Peruvian company that obtained the GLOBALG.A.P.
+Aquaculture certification in 2016.